Lumens are for humans, PAR is for plants.

 What is PAR, PPF and PPFD - and what are the differences?

-PAR simply put is the amount of wattage output that is energy that is usable in plant (within the 400-800nM spectral range).
+PAR simply put is the amount of wattage output that is energy that is usable in driving photosynthesis within the plant (400-800nM spectral range).
 The difference between "actual wattage" and PAR wattage is usually heat and energy required by the light to operate.
-This "excess and unusable" energy is dissipated through cooling.
+This "excess and unusable" energy is dissipated through passive cooling using large splayed pin heatsinks.